AeroMarine Research

 This presented (AR®) method treats lateral stability as a dynamic energy balance problem.
 Instead of simply testing whether restoring forces exist, it evaluates whether roll energy introduced by disturbances is removed faster than it accumulates.
 Two complementary stability mechanisms are both necessarily evaluated: ·

-• C-DSI (Cycle-Limited Stability Index). - measures the hull’s ability to dissipate roll energy from cycle to cycle during oscillatory motion.
-This is a classical Savitsky analysis (implicitly assumes cycle-limited behavior everywhere) that works for low-speed planing hull behaviors.
-This indicator measures how effectively the hull sheds roll energy over time instead of letting oscillations build.
-It captures the combined influence of roll inertia, hydrodynamic damping, and flow interaction.
+• C-DSI (Cycle-Limited Stability Index). - based on the classical damping-based stability formulation traditionally used for planing hull stability assessment and is most representative when damping mechanisms dominate the stability response.
+This indicator measures how effectively the hull dissipates roll energy over time instead of allowing oscillations to build It captures the combined influence of roll inertia, hydrodynamic damping, and flow interaction.

 Both mechanisms are evaluated continuously across the operating speed range.